SvenGroot/WslManagementPS/docs/Enter-WslDistribution.md

 ### -User

-Run the interactive session as the specified Linux user.
+Specifies the Linux user to run the interactive session as.

 ```yaml
 Type: String